• Four iPhone 13 models at the same iPhone 12 sizes

 iPhone 13 cameras

 We're beginning to hear more about the iPhone 13 cameras, starting with reports that the iPhone 13 Pro and iPhone 13 Pro Max will offer a new 6-element ultrawide lens.
-It would also include autofocus capability.
 The current iPhone 12 Pro models sport a 5-element ultrawide angle lens.
 The more elements in a lens, the better the image quality tends to be as a rule.

 A separate report by Digitimes says that Apple is increasing its order of VCMs (voice coil motors) by as much as 40%, which help camera lenses focus.